 Held each spring on the grounds of The Woodlawn Cemetery, the Preservation Training Program employs an enthusiastic group of high school graduates ages 18-24 under the supervision of a Resident Craftsman and Architectural Conservator.
 A goal of the Preservation Training Program is to assist participants in applying for jobs and to help them to meet the challenges that face young people when they work to sustain a career.

-The Door, an agency dedicated to providing support services for New York City youth, assists Interns with resume preparation, job interviews and placement and offers counseling services to help with issues such as housing, child care and financial management.
+The Door, a youth development agency with wrap-around services, assists Interns with resume preparation, job interviews and placement and offers counseling services to help with issues such as housing, child care and financial management.